-- Every CFC-FFL member is to be an evangelizer.
+Every MFC member is to be an evangelizer.
 We want to encourage our members to do person-to-person, day-to-day, environment evangelization.
-Our goal should be for each member to bring at least one other person a year to CFC-FFL. - The entry point into CFC-FFL is the Christian Life Seminar (CLS).
+Our goal should be for each member to bring at least one other person a year to MFC.

+The entry point into MFC is the Christian Life Seminar (CLS).
 The chapter, either by itself or in collaboration with other chapters, should plan out and mount CLSs during the year.

-The chapter should try to at least double its membership within the year.9 a) It can be held at any time and on any day of the month, as decided by the Chapter Servant.
+The chapter should try to at least double its membership within the year.